kkanggu/Online-Judge/README.md

 >	Line Sweeping
 >	I still failed at 11% with time exceed, so I changed to use line sweeping.
 >	But, still at 11%, time exceeds.
 I'll fix it again.

+***
+### Day 38
+#1920 End.
+(Find Number)
+>	Binary Search
+>	I changed to use BufferReader instead of Scanner.
+>	I reduced memory about 60%, also reduced time about 50-60%.

+#10816 End.
+(Number Card 2)
+>	Binary Search
+>	System.out.println took too much time, so I changed it.
+>	I used BufferedWriter and StringBuilder either, StringBuilder took less time and memory.